MaayanLab/signature-commons-ui/components/Landing/README.md

 The following table describe the fields for each entry

-We can change text contenct in the landing page by modifying the [ui.json](../../ui-schemas/dashboard/ui.json) file.
-Note the following fields:

 | Field         | Value           | Remarks |
 | ------------- |---------------| ----------|
 | landing | boolean | Use this ui for the landing page|